Insurance Information 2016-17

 If you attempted to waive UC SHIP and were denied, and want to see if you qualify for financial aid, the Financial Aid Office will need to know that our office has reviewed and denied your request to waive UC SHIP.

 The Student Health Center cannot advise you on the various ways to cover the cost of UC SHIP.
 Please discuss this question with Financial Aid and be sure to let them know that your request for a waiver has been denied.

 CruzCare - Prepaid Access to the Student Health Center (available only for students who successfully waive UC SHIP)

-If you choose to waive UC SHIP coverage consider purchasing CruzCare, an inexpensive pre-paid access plan for busy students seeking on-campus health care.
-For $90 a quarter (applied automatically to the student's account) CruzCare provides unlimited Student Health Center visits for care of illness or injury, including in house Health Center laboratory and X-ray.
+If you choose to waive UC SHIP coverage, consider purchasing CruzCare, an inexpensive prepaid access for busy students seeking on-campus health care.
+For $100 a quarter (applied automatically to the student's account), CruzCare provides unlimited Student Health Center visits for care of illness or injury, including in-house Health Center laboratory tests and X-rays.
 For students waiving UC SHIP, CruzCare is the best and most cost effective way to take advantage of the on-campus convenience and college health expertise available at the UCSC Student Health Center.
-Because the cost of a simple visit for a common student health problem like sore throat, urinary tract infection or sprained ankle exceeds $100 with physician visit, laboratory or X-ray charges, CruzCare pays for itself with a single visit to the Student Health Center.
+Because the cost of a simple visit to a physician exceeds $100 for a common student health problem like a sore throat, urinary tract infection, or sprained ankle CruzCare pays for itself with a single visit to the Student Health Center.